 Drop down to the stepping stone across a gill, and then two more very minor beck crossings.
 Immediately after the third, which is barely 100m (110 yards) from the wall, turn right up grass slopes on a faint path heading between two peat hags.
 Reaching the broken down wall corner cross it and continue on the path.
 As the slope gradient eases, keep right and the small summit cairn of Rest Dodd soon appears.
 Another cairn resides over to the left across a shallow gully.

 Continue on from the summit cairn, keeping slightly right heading NNE, as the path starts descending The Nab appears across a peaty hag infested col. Continue over a small bump on the already steep ridge down after which the gradient gets particularly severe.
 Nearing the bottom cross the step stile at the end of the wall slightly to the right.
-Beware as it is precarious and poorly built.
+Beware as it is precarious and poorly built - and reportedly has collapsed entirely now leaving negotiable by dogs without issue.

 After the wall the path gradually gets wetter.
 Encountering the peat hags favour skirting them to the right.
 Largely it is a case of looking for the ways previous walkers have crossed the nasty bits and follow suit.
 Follow the path as it finally climbs clear of the hags and takes flight for the summit of The Nab.